Carrie (2013 film): Plot

-On Prom Night, Margaret tries to prevent Carrie from going, but Carrie uses her powers to lock her mother in the closet.
-At the prom, Carrie is nervous and shy, but Tommy kindly puts her at ease.
-As part of Chris and Billy's plan, Chris's friend, Tina Blake, discreetly slips fake ballots into the voting box, which names Carrie and Tommy as prom queen and king.
+On prom night, Margaret tries to prevent Carrie from going, but Carrie uses her powers to lock Margaret in the closet.
+At prom, as part of Chris and her boyfriend Billy Nolan's plan, Chris's friend, Tina Blake, discreetly slips fake ballots into the voting box, which names Carrie and Tommy as prom queen and king.
 At home, Sue receives a text from Chris, taunting her about her scheme to humiliate Carrie.
 Sue drives to the prom, arriving just as Carrie and Tommy are about to be crowned.
-Billy warns Chris not to tell anyone about the bucket as it is criminal assault; Chris agrees to say nothing.
-Sue sees the bucket of blood dangling above Carrie and attempts to warn someone.
-Desjardin locks her out of the gym, suspecting that Sue plans to hurt Carrie.
+Sue sees the bucket of blood dangling above Carrie and attempts to warn someone, but Desjardin locks her out of the gym, suspecting that Sue plans to hurt Carrie.

-Chris dumps the blood onto Carrie and Tommy.
-Nicki plays the "shower video" of Carrie on the large screens above the stage, inciting laughter from some in the audience.
+Chris dumps the blood onto Carrie and Tommy, and Nicki plays the "shower video" of Carrie on the large screens, inciting laughter from the audience.
 Carrie pushes Miss Desjardin with her powers when Desjardin attempts to help her.
 The bucket falls onto Tommy's head, killing him.
-Enraged, Carrie takes her revenge and uses her telekinesis to kill nearly every student and staff, but spares Desjardin.
+Enraged, Carrie uses her telekinesis to kill every student and staff but spares Desjardin.
 An electrical wire merges with leaking water, and a fire breaks out.
-As the school burns to the ground, Carrie walks away, leaving behind a trail of destruction.
+As the school burns to the ground, Carrie walks away.
 Chris and Billy attempt to drive away, but Carrie crashes the car, killing Billy.
-Chris attempts to run Carrie over, but Carrie lifts the car and throws it at a gas station, killing Chris, who's face goes through the windshield.
-Carrie tips over an electric power pole, exploding and setting the car on fire.
+Chris attempts to run Carrie over, but Carrie lifts the car and throws it at a gas station, killing her.